 Now, however, turmoil has struck this decentralized noncurrency store of value as two major players in the marketplace have put restrictions on the ability of Bitcoin owners to withdraw money from their accounts.

 This freeze caused an immediate 20 percent drop in the market value of Bitcoin, but even more importantly created a crisis of confidence for investors in a market where certainty is an absolute must!

 This is an excerpt from the article cited above relating to the use of Bitcoin in Manhattan real estate transactions:

-“… In what may be a first for a traditional real estate firm, Manhattan-based brokerage Bond New York has announced it will now accept Bitcoin as payment for real estate transactions.How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+“… In what may be a first for a traditional real estate firm, Manhattan-based brokerage Bond New York has announced it will now accept Bitcoin as payment for real estate transactions.How to guarantee success in Q4 (as the market changes)Tom Ferry gets three Rockstar agents to reveal their best tips for Q4 2018 – and beyond!
+READ MORE

 “Bitcoin is a convenient and inexpensive way for our customers to transfer money, so we see it as a win-win situation [that] will impact the real estate industry,” said Noah Freedman, co-founder of Bond New York.